vicinus/vicinus-hiera/README.md

 Configuration are structured via "hiera modules".

-Hiera modules are absolut independent from puppet modules.
+Hiera modules are absolute independent from puppet modules.
 Often there is a one to one relationship between a hiera module a puppet module because the hiera module is used to configure the puppet module.
-But hiera modules without a correspodening puppet module or multiple hiera modules for one puppet module are also common.
-For example we have a mysqlserver hiera module and a mysqlclient hiera module which both configure the mysql puppet module
+But hiera modules without a corresponding puppet module or multiple hiera modules for one puppet module are also common.
+For example we have a mysqlserver hiera module and a mysqlclient hiera module which both configure the mysql puppet module.

 ### Hiera lookups
 Hiera lookups take the following form: